-Metal siding is becoming popular these days because they tend to be a longer-lasting and lightweight alternative to wood and masonry.
+Metal siding is becoming popular these days because it tends to be a longer-lasting and lightweight alternative to wood and masonry.

-More importantly, they are quite inexpensive when used for residential and commercial sidings.
+More importantly, they are inexpensive for residential and commercial sidings.

 While traditionally used on industrial or agricultural buildings, the use of metal siding on homes is now commonplace.
 The most common materials for this type of siding are corrugated galvanized steel or aluminum.
-They can be used as imitation wood clapboard but require hard-coating to seal the material.
+They can be used as imitation wood clapboards but require a hard coating to seal the material.

 Metal siding, no matter the choice, is great for rural areas that are exposed to more extreme conditions.

 Both of these materials for metal siding are very durable and useful for their functions but can be susceptible to moisture and salt.
 Still, they are the best sidings in places where heavy rain is prevalent.
-For longer lasting and more effective function, it is best to use aluminum metal sidings.
+For longer-lasting and more effective functions, it is best to use aluminum metal sidings.